An American Dream

 Treasured possessions become symbols of home in this contemporary opera inspired by true stories from American history.

-Set during World War II, this eloquent, gripping American opera explores the lives of two women: a Japanese American forced into internment, and a German-Jewish immigrant preoccupied by those she left behind.
+Set during World War II, this eloquent, gripping American opera explores the lives of two women: a Japanese-American facing relocation to an incarceration camp and a German-Jewish immigrant grappling with the unknown fates of those left behind in Germany.

 While this opera is a piece of fiction, the story was crafted from interviews with residents of Puget Sound, Washington, who experienced the mass incarceration of Japanese Americans during WWII.